Dipolar Weyl semimetals: Introduction

 \section{Introduction}

-Weyl semimetals (WSMs) constitute the most well-known class of topological semimetals which has guided the exploration of other topological semimetallic phases~\cite{wan2011,Yang2011,burkov2011,Burkov20112,Fang2012,Halasz2012,Zyuzin2012,Vazifeh2013,Goswami2013,HOSUR2013857,Liu2014,Lv2015,yang2015weyl,xu2015experimental,Weng2015,Sun2015,soluyanov2015type,jia2016weyl,Yan2017,armitage2018}.
-The fact that band-crossing points or Weyl points (WPs) are monopoles of the Berry curvature is one of the most remarkable features of WSMs.
-Arguably, time-reversal symmetry broken WSMs offer the simplest realization of three-dimensional topological semimetals.
+Weyl semimetals (WSMs) constitute the most well-known class of topological semimetals which has guided the exploration of other topological semimetallic phases~\cite{wan2011,Yang2011,burkov2011,Burkov20112,Fang2012,Halasz2012,Zyuzin2012,Vazifeh2013,Goswami2013,HOSUR2013857,Liu2014,Lv2015,xu2015discovery,yang2015weyl,xu2015experimental,Weng2015,Sun2015,soluyanov2015type,jia2016weyl,Yan2017,armitage2018}.
+The fact that band-crossing points or Weyl points (WPs) are monopoles of the Berry curvature is one of the most remarkable features of WSMs~\cite{volovik1987,wan2011}.
+Arguably, inversion-symmetric WSMs offer the simplest realization of three-dimensional topological semimetals.
 In these systems, the two-dimensional planes separating a pair of WPs, carrying opposite Berry-monopole charges, are classified as Chern insulators.
 The Weyl points, respectively, act as source and sink of the quantized Berry flux passing through the Chern planes.
 Furthermore, the edge states supported by each Chern insulating layer stack up to give rise to the chiral Fermi-arc states on the surface of WSMs.
 These notions have been generalized by the discovery of higher-order WSMs, where all topologically non-trivial planes are not Chern insulators, and both Fermi arc surface states and hinge-localized zero modes are present at crystal terminations~\cite{ghorashi2020, Wang2020, xie2020,luo2021}.

-Recently, Nelson \emph{et al.}~\cite{nelson2022} have shown that the topological critical point separating Hopf and ordinary insulators realizes a Berry \emph{dipole}, which simultaneously act as a source and sink of Berry curvature.
+Recently, Nelson \emph{et al.}~\cite{nelson2022} have shown that the topological critical point separating Hopf and ordinary insulators realizes a Berry \emph{dipole}, which { asymptotically act as both a source and a sink} of Berry curvature.
 In contrast to an WP, the net Berry flux penetrating a Gaussian surface (GS) enclosing a Berry dipole vanishes.
 Instead, the flux is staggered on the GS, with its sign determined by the orientation of the dipole relative to local normals on the GS.
-Therefore, in a hypothetical semimetal, hosting at least a pair of Berry dipoles, the planes separating the dipoles would be threaded by a staggered or dipolar Berry flux.
-Are these ``dipolar planes'' topologically non-trivial?
-Does the notion of Berry dipoles lead to hitherto unexplored classes of WSMs?
+Therefore, in a hypothetical semimetal, hosting at least a pair of Berry dipoles, one may expect that the planes separating the dipoles would be threaded by a staggered or dipolar Berry flux.
+Are these ``dipolar planes'' topologically non-trivial, and, importantly, does the notion of Berry dipoles lead to hitherto unexplored classes of WSMs?